 How to Rename a Computer that Hosts SQL Server

 When changing the hostname of a computer that is running SQL Server, we have to update system metadata so that remote connections and applications do not lose connectivity.
-The hostname system metadata is stored in sys.servers and reported by @@SERVERNAME.

-Change Windows Computer Name
+1. Change the Windows Computer Name

 Rename Computer